Deep Manifold Embedding for Hyperspectral Image Classification: Introduction

 General deep learning methods mainly construct the samples-wise losses for the training process.
 The softmax loss, namely the softmax cross-entropy loss, is widely applied in prior works.
 It is formulated by the cross entropy between the posterior probability and the class label of each sample \cite{gaussian_mixture_loss}, which mainly takes advantage of the point-to-point information of each sample itself.
-Several variants which try to utilize the distance information between each sample pair or among each triplet have been proposed.
-These losses, such as the contrastive loss \cite{contrastive_loss} and triplet loss \cite{triplet_loss} have made great strides in improving the representational ability of the CNN model.
-However, these prior losses mainly utilize the data information of sample itself or between samples and ignore the intrinsic data structure.
-In other words, these samples-wise methods only consider the commonly simple information and ignore the special intrinsic data structures within each class for the task at hand.
+Several {variants try to utilize the inter-sample information between sample pairs or among sample triplets.} These losses, such as the contrastive loss \cite{contrastive_loss} and triplet loss \cite{triplet_loss}, have made great strides in improving the representational ability of the CNN model.
+However, these prior losses mainly utilize the data information of sample itself or between samples and ignore the intrinsic {data structure of each class}.
+In other words, these samples-wise methods only consider the commonly simple information and ignore the special intrinsic data structures within each class {in the training process}.

-Due to the high spectral dimensions and great spectral overlapping in hyperspectral image, these samples-wise losses in prior works usually cannot be well fit for hyperspectral image classification.
-Therefore, this work will take advantage of the spectral properties of hyperspectral image and construct the specific loss for better deep representation of hyperspectral image.
-Establishing a good model for the hyperspectral image is the premise of making use of the intrinsic data structure in the deep learning.、 Considering the characteristics of hyperspectral image, nonlinear manifold model, which plays an important role in the nonparametric models, is applied to model the image for the current task.
+Due to the high spectral dimensions and {great overlapping between spectral bands} in hyperspectral image, these samples-wise losses in prior works usually cannot be well fit for hyperspectral image classification.
+Therefore, this work {attempts to} take advantage of the {class-wise information of hyperspectral image based on these spectral characteristics} and construct the specific loss for better deep representation {of the image}. {The key process is to model intrinsic {data structure of each class in the} hyperspectral image.} Considering the characteristics of hyperspectral image, nonlinear manifold model, which plays an important role in the nonparametric models, is applied to model the image for the current task.